 This course will introduce you to the basic concepts of statistics.
 The focus will be on understanding how statistics work and how to use its tools appropriately.
 The course will give you the necessary background to appropriately collect and correctly analyze your own data, and also to understand and critically evaluate published results.
-In addition, the aim is to provide you with the basic knowledge to deal with more advanced concepts in future courses or applications.
+In addition, the aim of the course is to provide you with the basic knowledge to deal with more advanced concepts in future courses or applications.
 Finally, the course will introduce you to statistical software that will be useful for the rest of your academic career.

-LEARNING OBJECTIVES:
+INTENDED STUDENT LEARNING OUTCOMES:

-This course has four main objectives.
-First, it will explain the foundations of statistical methodology.
-Even though we will encounter mathematical formulae, the aim is to relate the mechanics behind statistical tools rather than mathematical theory.
-Second, we will use this foundation to determine how best to collect data and, once that step is accomplished, we will determine which statistical tools are most effective and suitable for the analysis of your data (you don't want to grab a hammer if you've got a screw).
-Third, you will learn how to interpret and critically discuss statistical results presented in papers and presentations.
-Finally, the course will introduce you to statistical software.
-This will give you a solid grounding for future use of that software, and it will give you a head-start for learning other software packages in the future.
+1. Students will learn the foundations of statistical methodology.
+Even though mathematical formulae are encountered, the aim is to relate the mechanics behind statistical tools rather than mathematical theory.

+- 2. Students will learn to use these foundations to determine how best to collect data and, once that is accomplished, to determine which statistical tools are most effective and suitable for the analysis of data (you don't want to grab a hammer if you've got a screw). - 3.
+Students will learn how to interpret and critically discuss statistical results presented in papers and presentations. - 4.
+Students will be introduced to statistical software.
+This will provide a solid grounding for future use of that software, and it will give a head-start for learning other software packages in the future.